Illustration of Peanut Butter Frosting for Chocolate and Banana Cakes

 • a light dusting of cinnamon

-Keep the additions restrained.
-The frosting should still taste like peanut butter, not like a kitchen sink dessert.
+Keep additions restrained.
+Peanut butter frosting should still taste like peanut butter frosting, not like a crowded dessert with too many competing elements.

 Can I use crunchy peanut butter?